-- The one-year temporary use permit has now lapsed, and the applicant requests a further extension of two years while a permanent facility is developed at another location nearby (19590 32 Avenue).
-Development of that property is under Development Application No. 7921-0247-00 which is still in initial review. - With the site being previously prepared to accommodate the proposed use and Council having supported a temporary use permit on the site, staff recommend support for a second a Temporary Use Permit on the subject property for a period not to exceed two years from the date of issuance.
-This report outlines the conditions to support Temporary Use Permit No. 7921-0345-00. - During the processing of Temporary Use Permit No. 7920-0106-00, the applicant expanded the outdoor storage operation onto the adjacent site located at 2999 194 Street without any of the necessary municipal approvals.
-The Seven Horses cargo storage and truck parking operation now effectively operates over three properties located at 2974 192 Street, 3037 194 Street and 2999 194 Street and is currently operating without an authorized or active Temporary Use Permit on any of the three sites. - The outdoor storage operation located on 3037 194 Street was previously approved under Temporary Use Permit No. 7920-0107-00.
-This TUP has also lapsed and is seeking an extension under Development Application No. 7921-0346-00.
-This application will also be considered at the October 3, 2022, Regular Council Land Use Meeting. - The applicant has submitted a TUP application under Development Application No. 7922-0089-00 to authorize the storage operation at 2999 194 Street.
-This application will also be considered at the October 3, 2022, Regular Council Land Use Meeting, with staff recommending denial. - The subject property is concurrently under Development Application No. 7922-0279-00, together with 3048 192 Street, which abuts the site to the north.
-The purpose of this application is to achieve road dedication for 30 Avenue and to facilitate future redevelopment of 2974 and 3048 192 Street independently.
-It is necessary for Development Application No. 7922-0279-00 to be finalized and the subdivision plans registered at the Land Title and Survey Authority of BC before final issuance of Temporary Use Permit Nos.
+- At the June 29, 2020, Regular Council Land Use Meeting, Council referred Development Application No. 7920-0107-00 (on the subject property) back to staff to work with the applicant on the requirements to support a Temporary Use Permit (TUP) for a period not to exceed 1 year in duration. - At the November 9, 2020, Regular Council Land Use Meeting, Council issued Temporary Use Permit No. 7920-0107-00 at 3037 194 Street for a temporary outdoor storage facility for cargo equipment and truck parking for a period not to exceed one year. - The one-year temporary use permit has now lapsed, and the applicant requests a further extension of two years while a permanent facility is developed at another location nearby (19590 32 Avenue).
+The proposal for that property is under Development Application No. 7921-0247-00, which is still in initial review. - With the site being previously disturbed to accommodate the proposed use and Council having supported a temporary use permit on the site, staff recommend support for a second Temporary Use Permit on the subject property for a period not to exceed two years from the date of issuance.
+This report outlines the conditions to support Temporary Use Permit No. 7921-0346-00. - During the processing of Temporary Use Permit No. 7920-0107-00, the applicant expanded the outdoor storage operation onto the adjacent site to the south located at 2999 194 Street without any of the necessary municipal approvals.
+The Seven Horses cargo storage and truck parking operation now effectively operates over three properties located at 2974 192 Street, 3037 194 Street and 2999 194 Street and is currently operating without an authorized or active Temporary Use Permit on any of the three sites. - The outdoor storage operation located on 2974 192 Street was previously approved under Temporary Use Permit No. 7920-0106-00.
+This TUP has also lapsed and is seeking an extension under Development Application No. 7921-0345-00.
+This application will also be considered at the October 3, 2022, Regular Council Land Use Meeting. - The applicant has submitted a TUP application under Development Application No. 7922-0089-00 to authorize the storage operation at 2999 - 194 Street (abutting 3037 194 Street to the south).
+This application will also be considered at the October 3, 2022, Regular Council - Land Use Meeting, with staff recommending denial. - The adjacent sites to the west located at 3048 and 2974 192 Street are concurrently under Development Application No. 7922-0279-00.
+The purpose of this application is to achieve road dedication for 30 Avenue and to facilitate future redevelopment of 2974 and 3048 - 192 Street independently.
+It is a requirement for Development Application No. 7922-0279-00 to be finalized and the subdivision plans registered at the Land Title and Survey Authority of BC before final issuance of Temporary Use Permit Nos.
 7921-0345-00 and 7921-0346-00.